FridayOrtiz/Friday811.github.io/_posts/2023-05-05-STOP-INTERACTING.md

 interacting with a TTY from its own perspective, which we can see when we check its open file descriptors.

-Another answer I got was alone the lines of "123 is waiting for user input, and 456 is just executing a script."
+Another answer I got was along the lines of "123 is waiting for user input, and 456 is just executing a script."
 That's a better answer, but it's still not quite correct.
 Here's a script that will definitely interact with the user, but believes itself to be operating non-interactively.